Walpurgis Night, or Witches’ Sabbath–a legendary event on the Brocken Mountain in the Harz chain, made famous in Goethe’s Faust.

 April 30, 1869

 Birth of Hans Poelzig (1869-1936) in Berlin, Germany.
-Poelzig is an architect, painter and set designer most noted for his Grosses Schauspielhaus of 1919 in Berlin.
-He also built the I. G. Farben building in Frankfurt am Main, now known as the Poelzig Building at Goethe University.
+Poelzig was an architect, painter and set designer most noted for his Grosses Schauspielhaus of 1919 in Berlin.
+He also built the I. G. Farben building in Frankfurt am Main, now known as the Poelzig Building at Goethe University

 April 30, 1899